benchristelcom/benchristelcom.github.io/log.md

 # Web Log

 This page is a reverse chronology of what I've been doing and thinking about.
-You can [subscribe to updates here](/subscribe.html).
+You can [subscribe to updates via RSS](/subscribe.html).

 <style>
 :root {